 - You should take an active role in your recovery.
 Keep a journal of your feelings, medications, and any drug or alcohol use to help you identify pitfalls and successes.

 At Aquila Recovery, we use an integrated approach to treating both addiction and co-occurring disorders.
 Start your road to recovery with Aquila Recovery.
-Contact us online or call 202-796-7760 today.
+If you’re ready to start your recovery, send in an online request for a consultation or call (202) 618-9125 today.